Commercial Solar Still a Smart Investment, But Incentives Are Changing

 Beyond the tax credits, the benefits of commercial solar are built to last for decades:

-• Cost savings and stability: Solar energy significantly reduces electricity bills and hedges against volatile utility rates, as Wisconsinites are expected to experience continued increases in the cost of purchasing electricity.
+• Operational cost savings and stability: Solar energy significantly reduces electricity bills and hedges against rising utility rates, as Wisconsinites are expected to experience continued increases in the cost of purchasing electricity.

 • Environmental stewardship: Investing in renewables boosts brand image and demonstrates a commitment to sustainability, and adds a unique marketing opportunity.